What is Residual Income?

 By estimating the residual income before taking on projects, companies can allocate their capital on hand more efficiently to ensure that the return (or potential return) is worth the trade-off in terms of risk.

-- Positive Residual Income → Exceeds Minimum Rate of Return
+- Positive RI → Exceeds Minimum Rate of Return

-- Negative Residual Income → Lower than Minimum Rate of Return
+- Negative RI → Lower than Minimum Rate of Return

 Of course, the metric will not dictate corporate decisions on its own, but projects with positive residual income are more likely to be accepted internally because of the increased economic incentive.